HE Shared Legal is a national shared legal guidance and support service for the UK higher education sector.

 The current subscription fee is £9,500, exclusive of VAT, covering the period of twelve months from 1 August 2018 to 31 July 2019.
 There are no additional usage or other charges.

 How is the service staffed?

-There are five members of staff, all of whom are to a varying extent part-time – four lawyers (each qualified in Scotland as a solicitor, one also qualified in England and Wales, and one also in Greece) and an administrator (who is also trained as an employment law paralegal).
-All four lawyers have a predominantly commercial background, which is suited to the ‘business to business’ character and ‘employer-side’ role of much of their work.
+There are three members of staff – all lawyers qualified in Scotland as solicitors (and one is also qualified to practise law in Greece).
+All three have a predominantly commercial background, which is suited to the ‘business to business’ character and ‘employer-side’ role of much of their work.

 What legal form does the service take?

 HE Shared Legal Limited is a company limited by guarantee, managed by its Principal Lawyer, who is the managing director of the company.
 The company is planning in the longer term to convert the service from a subscription basis to a full VAT cost sharing group or some other suitable structure involving a measure of 'ownership' by the subscribing institutions.

 Finally, what are the main benefits of the service?